-Imraan Yousuf Moosa is CFO of the Group and an executive director
+Brent Robertson is CFO of the Group and an executive director.
+He was appointed in 31 October 2019.
 During the year under review, with the assistance of the Audit and Risk Committee, he helped the Board to protect and manage the Company's financial position.
-He prepared the annual plans and budgets that supported the Group's longterm strategy and assisted the CEO in achieving the Group's performance goals, objectives and targets.
+He prepared the annual plans and budgets $that \, supported \, the \, Group's \, long-term \, strategy \, and \, assisted \, the \,$ CEO in achieving the Group's performance goals, objectives and targets.
 He ensured that the financial statements were fairly presented and contained all the required disclosures.
-He ensured that appropriate internal controls and regulatory-compliance policies and processes were in place and that non-financial aspects relevant to the business of the Company were identified, addressed and managed
+He ensured that appropriate internal controls and regulatorycompliance policies and processes were in place and that non-financial aspects relevant to the business of the Company were identified, addressed and managed.